-Intended outcome Success criteria Close the gap between Pupil Pre- mium and Non-Pupil Premium pupils for GLD, Phonics Screening, end of KS1 SATs Outcomes and end of KS2 SATs outcomes.
-PP Targets for 2024-2025 set using in- ternal formative assessment Success criteria Outcomes for pupils in EYFS Profile, PSC, KS1 teacher assessment, KS2 SATs and Y4 MTC are at least in line with national average To ensure that by summer 2025, 78% of children in EYFS (14/18 children) achieve GLD (baseline TBC) In Summer 2025, 86% Year 1 pupils (33% PP) to attain in the phonic screening check In Summer 2025, 100% pupils at the end of KS1 (100% PP) attain in the phonic screening check To ensure that by Summer 2025 in KS1, ARE GDS Reading 83% 22% Writing 70% 13% Maths 83% 22% RWM 70% 13% To ensure that by the end of Y4, at least 56% of pupils achieve full marks in the MTC.
-To ensure that by Summer 2025, the proportion of pupils achieving ARE or above in KS2 is at least: 80% reading (60% PP) 70% writing (40% PP) 83% maths (60% PP) GDS or above: 27% reading (20% PP) 13% writing (0% PP) 27% maths (20% PP) An overall whole school focus on those most vulnerable pupils eligible for additional funding.
-Quality first teaching (QFT) is evident in all classes Close the gap between Pupil Pre- mium and Non-Pupil Premium pupils in Writing and Maths across all year groups To ensure that by Summer 2025 in KS1, ARE GDS Reading 83% 22% Writing 70% 13% Maths 83% 22% RWM 70% 13% To ensure that by the end of Y4, at least 56% of pupils achieve full marks in the MTC.
-To ensure that by Summer 2025, the proportion of pupils achieving ARE or above in KS2 is at least: 80% reading (60% PP) 70% writing (40% PP) 83% maths (60% PP) GDS or above: 27% reading (20% PP) 13% writing (0% PP) 27% maths (20% PP) KS1 and KS2 writing and maths outcomes in 2025/26 show that 40% of PP pupils met the expected standard for writing 60% of PP pupils in maths which will narrow the gap with reading attainment.
-Improve the attendance and punctuality of all pupils including those are who in receipt of PPG and / or SEND SBM / Headteacher and SENDCo work closely together with families to identify, and support to increase attendance Persistent Absence including % of late arrivals to school decreases which in turn will support children being 'ready to learn.'.
-Whole school attendance is above 96%.
-Improvement in overall attendance of PPG eligible pupils and these pupils attend school on time.
-To meet the pastoral needs of all identified pupils Through working with parents, class teacher/SENDCo PP pupils with pastoral needs are identified and planned.
-With emotional support provided, pupil progress will not be affected by adverse childhood experi- ences.
-Pupil premium children with complex family situations will meet national expectations by the end of each academic year.
-Adults can provide support to identified children and lessons can be tailored around this so they are more likely to remain engaged and take an active participation in lessons.
-High levels of motivation and engagement will enable Pupil Premium chil- dren to make accelerated progress Opportunity to experience and enjoy wider world learning To provide learning through a variety of different mediums, using specialists and real-life experiences Pupils have access to a range of extra-curricular activities and clubs Pupils talk with enthusiasm about their life and ac- tivities when talking with familiar adults.
+Intended outcome Success criteria Close the gap between Pupil Premium Outcomes for pupils in the EYFS Profile, and Non-Pupil Premium pupils for Phonics Screening Check (PSC), Key Stage 1 GLD, Phonics Screening, end of KS1 Teacher Assessments, Key Stage 2 SATs, and SATs Outcomes and end of KS2 SATs Year 4 Multiplication Tables Check (MTC) are outcomes. expected to be at least in line with the national PP Targets for 2024-2025 set using internal formative assessment average.
+By Summer 2025, 78% of children in EYFS (14 out of 18) are expected to achieve a Good Level of Development (GLD).
+By Summer 2025, 86% of Year 1 pupils, including 33% of Pupil Premium (PP) pupils, are expected to pass the Phonics Screening Check.
+100% of pupils retaking the Phonic Screening Check at the end of Key Stage 1, including 100%

+- of Pupil Premium pupils, are expected to pass the Phonics Screening Check. - By Summer 2025, in Key Stage 1, Age Related Expectations (ARE) and Greater Depth Standard (GDS) targets are as follows: - Reading: 83% ARE, 22% GDS - Writing: 70% ARE, 13% GDS - Maths: 83% ARE, 22% GDS - Reading, Writing, and Maths combined (RWM): 70% ARE, 13% GDS - By the end of Year 4, at least 56% of pupils are expected to achieve full marks in the Multiplication Tables Check (MTC). - By Summer 2025, the proportion of pupils achieving Age Related Expectations (ARE) or above in Key Stage 2 is expected to be:

+• Reading: 80% (60% PP)

+• Writing: 70% (40% PP)

+Maths: 83% (60% PP)

+For Greater Depth Standard (GDS) in Key Stage 2, the targets are:

+Reading: 27% (20% PP)

+Writing: 13% (0% PP)

+Maths: 27% (20% PP)

+- The focus across the school will be on supporting the most vulnerable pupils who are eligible for additional funding. - Quality First Teaching (QFT) will be evident in all classes to support pupil progress.

+Improve the attendance and punctuality of all pupils including those are who in receipt of PPG and / or SEND

+SBM / Headteacher and SENDCo work closely together with families to identify, and support to increase attendance

+- Persistent absence, including the percentage of late arrivals to school, will decrease, helping ensure that children are "ready to learn." - Whole school attendance will be maintained above 96%. - There will be an improvement in the overall attendance of Pupil Premium pupils, with these pupils attending school on time.

+The pastoral needs of all identified pupils will be met.

+By working closely with parents, class teachers, and the SENDCo, targeted interventions will be planned and delivered efficiently to support Pupil Premium pupils with pastoral needs.

+- With emotional support in place, pupil progress will not be impacted by adverse childhood experiences. - Pupil Premium children facing complex family situations will meet national expectations by the end of each academic year. - Adults will provide targeted support to identified children, and lessons will be tailored to meet their needs.
+This approach will help them stay engaged and actively participate in lessons. - High levels of motivation and engagement will enable Pupil Premium children to make accelerated progress.

+Opportunity to experience and enjoy wider world learning

+To provide learning through a variety of different mediums, using specialists and real-life experiences

+- Pupils have access to a variety of extra-curricular activities and clubs. - Pupils talk enthusiastically about their life and the activities they are involved in.